jacobjove/deploy-docker-ssh/README.md

 ## `host`

-The host name or IP address of the server to which this action will connect via SSH to deploy the image.
+The host name or IP address of the server to which this action will connect via SSH to deploy the container(s).

 ## `user`